JuliaLinearAlgebra/RectangularFullPacked.jl/README.md

 The RFP format stores a triangular or Symmetric/Hermitian matrix of size `n` in `(n * (n + 1))/2` storage locations consisting of three blocks from the original matrix.
 The exact sizes and orientations of the blocks in the underlying `parent` array depend on whether the lower or upper triangle is stored and whether the parent array is transposed.
-It also depends on whether the size of the matrix is even or odd as shown Fig. 5 (p.
+It also depends on whether the size of the matrix is even or odd as shown in Fig. 5 (p.
 12) of [LAPACK Working Notes 199](https://netlib.org/lapack/lawnspdf/lawn199.pdf).

 For example, starting with a 6 by 6 matrix whose elements are numbered 1 to 36 in column-major order
 ```julia